For the Local Golfer

 2. Not submitting bad rounds.
 WHS requires you to submit all qualifying rounds, not just good ones.
 The system uses the best 8 of your most recent 20 scores; bad rounds drop off naturally as better ones come in.
 Cherry-picking submissions is technically a system violation and can result in handicap suspension.

 3. Forgetting the marker.
 Qualifying rounds require a marker (someone who plays the round with you and signs the scorecard).
 Solo rounds without a marker don't qualify.
-For locals using the iGolf route, this means ensuring the open competition you've entered actually has marker pairings (most do; some unusual formats don't).
+For locals using OpenPlay, this means playing your general-play rounds with a partner who can verify the card; for the open-competition route, it means making sure the event has marker pairings (most do; some unusual formats don't).

 4. Misreading the slope rating.
 Some Scottish scorecards print multiple slope ratings (one per tee colour).
 Use the slope rating for the tees you actually played from.
 Calculating off the wrong slope produces a wrong differential and a wrong handicap movement.